Skip to main content

 Minor Preferences

-For small, recurring preferences (naming conventions, coding style), use Rules instead.
-Rules apply to all milestones automatically.
+For small, recurring preferences (naming conventions, coding style, library choices), use Rules instead.
+Rules apply to every milestone automatically.

 Fundamental Changes

 If you realize the entire migration approach is wrong, editing individual milestones won’t help.
-Consider whether your original instructions need revisiting.
+Revisit your Project Spec in Project Knowledge first.